auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 Also in this story, the stolen computing resource is acting as an Eve, and the security analyst is acting as a friendly Craig.

-In this highly adversarial scenario, The Com might consider deploying some kind of Homomorphic Encryption to securely hide your tags from the security analyst, so it's important to inflict a signficant amount of overhead in this case.

-This means that the plaintext of some tag should be required throughout a substantial portion of the key-stretching computation, which means that argon2 by itself should not be considered sufficient.

-Those wishing to use argon2 could use the G3P with a reduced number of rounds as a preprocessing and/or postprocessing step in order to avoid tag obscuration attacks.
-Ideally, someday a close analog of argon2 would be available that supports carrying a plaintext tag throughout the entire key-stretching process.

 ## The Professional Cracker

 There are certainly legitimate use cases for password cracking.
 Without the use